Design and technology

 Key Stage 4

-At Key Stage 4 we offer a range of GCSEs and vocational qualifications catering for the diverse needs of our students.
-Being optional subjects, our classes are all mixed ability and fully inclusive.
-There really is something for everyone.
+At Key Stage 4, we offer a wide range of GCSE and vocational qualifications designed to meet the diverse needs of our students.
+As these are optional subjects, classes are mixed-ability and fully inclusive, ensuring there is something to suit every learner.

-Our courses allow students focus on their preferred element of their Key Stage 3 education whilst continuing to develop their critical thinking, problem solving and understanding of the designed world.
+Our courses allow students to focus on areas of particular interest from their Key Stage 3 experience, while continuing to develop critical thinking, problem-solving skills, and an understanding of the designed world.

 Key Stage 5